 Kentucky does not require applicants to take an ethics exam.

-- Review professional license and denial of examination privileges by other states
+- Allow for the Board to review professional license and denial of examination privileges by other states

 |Auditing and Attestation (AUD) Exam||$209.99|